 Care Quality Commission Report

-Bluebird Care (Bromley) was given a routine unannounced inspection from the Care Quality Commission in January 2012.
-Their report was released in February 2012.
+Bluebird Care (Bromley) was given a routine inspection from the Care Quality Commission in December, 2013.
+Their report was published in January, 2014.
 This is what the Inspector had to say:

 People we spoke with were happy with the care they received from the agency.
 People told us the care workers arrived on time, were reliable and delivered appropriate care.”